-I'm a copywriter, editor and features writer with 14 years' experience and a background in travel.
-I write features for national titles including the Guardian, Time Out and London Evening Standard, landing pages and product copy for brands like Tu Clothing and Netflights, and marketing collateral for Shell.
+I'm a copywriter, editor and features writer with 15 years' experience and a background in travel.
+I write features for national titles including the Guardian, Time Out and London Evening Standard, landing pages and product copy for brands like TUI, Kuoni and Netflights, and marketing collateral for Shell Global and MG Motor Europe.
 Email me at [email protected] or tweet me @KatieGregory.

 Rockets, a huge planetarium, bags of interactive fun - and a moon landing anniversary to celebrate - make for a stellar day out